ClojureBridgeLondon/organise-clojurebridge-london/index.md

 Sponsors for the event can provide additional funds to cover the budget or provide content or services that support or complement the event.

 Previous sponsors include:
+* Signal Media
 * uSwitch
 * ThoughtWorks
 * Style.com
 * GDS

- > ClojureBridge Berlin are a permanent sponsor for the event, thanks to their huge contribution to the content and website design.

-Contact previous ClojureBridge London organisers via email for sponsor contacts.
+Contact previous ClojureBridge London organisers via email or "clojurebridge dot london at gmail dot com" for sponsor contacts.

 # Managing the event